MichaelHoste/xmoto.js/README.md

 ## TODO

+ * Create a "motor" for acceleration instead of actual system.
+Externalize behaviour variables.
- * Understand impect of "scale" and "depth" on edges
+ * Understand impect of "scale" and "depth" on edges.
- * Optimization : create x bodies with y shapes for each polygon (set of triangles) instead of x*y bodies of 1 triangle
+ * Optimization : create x bodies with y shapes for each polygon (set of triangles) instead of x*y bodies of 1 triangle.
- * Optimization : group the blocks by texture and fill the texture just once by group
+ * Optimization : group the blocks by texture and fill the texture just once by group.
- * Optimization : only draw polygons that are on screen (and only collide with these polygons)
+ * Optimization : only draw polygons that are on screen (and only collide with these polygons).
- * Optimization : group triangles polygons (collision blocks) by pairs to get convex polygons with max 8 sides (less complexity, less clipping)
+ * Optimization : group triangles polygons (collision blocks) by pairs to get convex polygons with max 8 sides (less complexity, less clipping).